Off-grid communications: Part 2

 Mesh Networking

 As covered in Part 1, radios can incorporate .
 The higher barrier to entry and regulation on what services allow for can deter most individuals.
 Mesh systems can fulfill this requirement and many more when set up properly.
 A mesh network is a topology in which each node relays data for the network.
 All participating nodes cooperate in the distribution of data across the network.
 Mesh networks benefit from their lack of centralization and their ability to dynamically self-organize and self-configure, which can help the network efficiently route data from and to each node.
 In the framework of emergency communication, devices that utilize LoRa, a long-range wireless protocol, fit nicely into their niche operation.
 It operates in the unlicensed bands, which vary regionally (such as 868 MHz in Europe, 915 MHz in North America, and 433 MHz in ), and is based on spread spectrum modulation techniques derived from chirp spread spectrum (CSS) technology.
 LoRa’s most notable feature is its long-range capability, which can exceed 6 miles in rural areas with line-of-sight conditions, and 1 to 3 miles in urban areas.
 The range is further extended by creating a mesh network of nodes to act as repeaters for transmissions.
-LoRaWAN includes end-to-end encryption without the need for regulatory compliance.
+LoRaWAN includes end-to-end without the need for regulatory compliance.
 Various projects exist that support LoRa and mesh networks.
 One of these is Meshtastic.
 A project that is community-driven and open source that opens a new world up to the DIY individual.
 These devices are focused on off-grid text messaging and geolocation.
 Networks can operate with or without a smartphone, and, unlike amateur radio, do not require additional licensing or certifications.
 Nodes have low power consumption, and many have the option to run off solar panels for setting up perpetual repeater deployments.
 Many devices offered that run Meshtastic are DIY boards that can be set up at home and customized to fit various needs.
 Require a node for backpacking and staying connected to a small group of friends?
 How about a node for tracking hunting dogs while deep in the woods trailing game?
 Setting up a base camp far from cell towers and data lines?
 There are devices for that and more.
 The community built around Meshtastic offers devices, custom cases, and frameworks that are well outside the scope of this article.
 However, the barrier to entry is low and one can get started for less than $50.
 Out-of-the-box solutions do exist for businesses and individuals, such as GoTenna and Beartooth.
 That being said, best to wade in the shallow end before nose-diving head first.
 Understanding LoRa and mesh systems will present a new world of possibilities for one’s emergency planning.

 Asia